lucasjellema/katacoda-scenarios/introduction-graalvm/step5.md

 See how this class loads the validatorbundled.js using the ClassLoader (for example from the JAR file) – or from an absolute path on the file system (used when we create a native image of this Java application, see below).
 The source loaded from file is evaluated against the Polyglot JavaScript context.
 As a result, all top level functions in the Validator module are now executable from within the Java application.

 Note: the JS source is loaded in a static initializer.
 That means that we can turn this Java Class into a native image with the JS included in the image.
 We can do this because we can instruct the native image generator to generate the image after first executing the static initializers.
+See [this blog article](https://technology.amis.nl/2019/10/28/create-a-native-image-binary-executable-for-a-polyglot-java-application-using-graalvm/) for details on native image generation from polyglot applications, leveraging static initializers.

 To execute the Java application that leverages validations provided through the NPM *validator* module, execute this next command:
 ```